 - THE-501 Program Introduction Seminar

-Students with accredited undergraduate degrees will proceed to the next six classes and upon successful completion receive the Masters of Arts in Ministry Leadership degree.
-Students without an undergraduate degree may apply these six courses to one of several Bachelor’s degrees offered by the Professional and Graduate Studies division of Cornerstone University.
-Thus the program is designed to take the Ministry leader to the next level of credential in their educational journey.
+Students with accredited undergraduate degrees will proceed to the next five classes and upon successful completion, receive either the Master of Arts in Ministry Leadership or the Master of Arts in Biblical Studies.
+Students without an undergraduate degree may apply the seven core courses to one of several Bachelor’s degrees offered by the Professional and Graduate Studies division of Cornerstone University.
+This flexibility allows ministry leaders from various academic backgrounds to take their theological education to the next level.

 A critical component of the program’s success is facilitated by funding partners who make seminary training and skills development available and affordable.